Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Comparison with tight spans and injective hulls

-Thus, the combinatorial type of the tight span of an $n$-metric $\metric$ is dual to that of the induced regular subdivision of the second hypersimplex.
-In particular, the subdivision of the metric cone by combinatorial type of tight spans coincides with the intersection of the metric cone and the secondary fan of $\Delta_{2,n}$, the latter being a well-studied object in its own right (see, e.g., \cite{DST}).
+The projection of the bounded faces of $L(\metric)$ onto $\R^n$ defines the regular subdivision $\Delta_{2,n}(-\metric)$.
+The stratification of $\R^{{n \choose 2}}$ according to combinatorial type of this regular subdivision gives rise to the secondary fan $\Sigma(\Delta_{2,n})$, a well-studied object in its own right (see, e.g., \cite{DST,SturmfelsYu}).